Mining One Bitcoin: Time, Difficulty, and Profitability

 What is Bitcoin difficulty?

-Why this perpetual motion machine?
+What’s the point of this perpetual motion machine?
 To keep blocks rolling out with an almost obnoxious predictability: one every ten minutes.
 Give or take, but the law is the law.
-Without this auto-correction, Bitcoin would've either been dug up in a single year or its mining would've stretched into a geological era.
+Without this auto-correction, Bitcoin would've either been dug up in a single year or its mining would've stretched into an entire geological era.

 Understanding Bitcoin difficulty